Yellow With Black Spots Caterpillar

 • Chemical defenses: Many caterpillars produce toxins or unpleasant-tasting compounds that make them unappealing to predators.

-• Camouflage: While the bright coloration is a warning in many cases, some species may utilize camouflage, blending with their surroundings to avoid detection.
+• Camouflage: While the bright coloration is a warning in many cases, some species may work with camouflage, blending with their surroundings to avoid detection.

 • Behavioral defenses: Some caterpillars may drop to the ground or thrash violently when disturbed, potentially deterring predators.